datahub-project/datahub/docs/rfc/active/business_glossary/README.md

 ## Summary

 Adding Support for Business Glossary enhances the value of metadata and brings the business view.
-This helps to document the bsuiness terms used across the business and provides teh common vocabulary to entire data stakeholders/community.
+This helps to document the bsuiness terms used across the business and provides the common vocabulary to entire data stakeholders/community.
 This encourages/motivates the business community to interact with Data Catalog to discsover the relevant data asets of interest.
-This also enables find teh relationship in teh data assets through business terms that belong to them.
+This also enables find the relationship in the data assets through business terms that belong to them.
 This following link illisutates the importance of business glossary [article](https://dataedo.com/blog/business-glossary-vs-data-dictionary).

 ## Motivation